gilch/hissp/README.md

 That would require a much more complex compiler, because idiomatic Python is not simple.

-Hissp's basic macros are meant to be just enough to bootstrap native unit tests and demonstrate the macro system.
+Hissp's bundled macros are meant to be just enough to bootstrap native unit tests and demonstrate the macro system.
 They may suffice for small embedded Hissp projects, but you will probably want a more comprehensive macro suite for general use.